A Small Blue Key

 They declined to stay for dinner.

-Miles away, Gregory helped his grandmother step off the train.
+Miles away, Nikolai helped his grandmother step off the train.

 “We will miss the party,” she said.
 “Why did you drag me here?
 Where are we anyhow?”